-Section 2.
+Section 3.
 Membership Terms, Obligations and Rights.
 Membership shall be open to any person of any state or country interested in promoting the conformation horse.
-The Board of Directors may deny membership to anyone deemed to be of not good character and reputation.
+The Executive Committee may deny membership to anyone deemed to be of not of good character.

 Any person having joined this association shall thereby become subject to the rules and bylaws then in force or later adopted by the association, and shall be subject to discipline, fines, suspension or expulsion from the organization as provided in these bylaws and rules.
-Any expelled member may be reinstated with the approval of the Board of Directors.
+Any expelled member may be reinstated with the approval of the Executive Committee.

 - Founding Memberships established in the name of a joint, assumed or trade names, corporate, partnership (general or limited), syndicate or joint venture or decedent’s estate, trust, guardianship or other custodial legal entity shall have the right to designate one individual to vote and exhibit as if they had an individual membership.
 Such designation is for the life of the membership.